Type 88 assault rifle: Type 88-1

-Fitted with right-folding stocks similar to the Type 56 or Type 81 and plastic handguards.
+Fitted with right-folding stocks similar to the Type 81 plastic pistol grips, and wooden handguards.

 Type 88-2

 Fitted with top folding stocks and plastic handguard and grips.
-The stock are reportedly made extremely small, which meant lack of support and uncomfortable to use in winter.
+The stock is reportedly made extremely small, which results in a lack of support and uncomfortable use.
 The stock, however, does not obstruct the iron sights, charging handle and trigger.
+Perhaps its most distinct feature is the use of a helical magazine that has reportedly been able to load between 100 and 150 rounds.

 This variant was reportedly seen in 2010.

 Carbine variant

 Compact variant based on the Type 88 with elements borrowed from the AKS-74U and AK-105 with shortened 20-round magazines.
 The furniture such as the pistol grip and the lightweight stock are made of plastic.

 These were seen in December 2016 when North Korean commandos practiced raid on a mockup area of the Blue House.

 Bullpup variant

 Seen after the 2010s.
 Based on the Type 88-2 and ADS and chambered to fire 5.45 mm rounds, fitted with a scope and a vertical handgrip.